 - 3 mat set – lite, standard and strong grip

 - Tool accessory set – this includes tools for scoring and weeding materials

-- Pen set – I’m biases to drawing designs, so I always recommend the pens.
-However, if you plan to create fabric projects, the Infusible Ink pens are the must have.
+- Pen set – I’m biased to drawing designs, so I always recommend the pens.
+However, if you plan to create fabric projects, the Infusible Ink pens are the must-have.

 Prices will vary according to the accessories you purchase.
 Try finding a bundle that includes the extras you’d like to save some of your creative budget cash.

 Can I make money with my Cricut Maker?